 (7) If the Minister or the CEO decides to make a claim on or realise the financial assurance or part of it, the Minister or the CEO is to immediately make reasonable endeavours to give written notice to the responsible person of the decision and the reasons for the decision.

-(8) Any costs recovered under this section are to be paid into the Consolidated Fund.
+(8) Any costs recovered under this section are to be paid into the Consolidated Account.

 [Section 86E inserted by No. 54 of 2003 s.
-87.]
+87; amended by No. 77 of 2006 s.
+4.]

 86F.
 Lapsing of financial assurance